Escape-Technologies/graphql-armor/README.md

 This plugin is enabled by default.

-The `Character Limit plugin` will enforce a character limit on your GraphQL queries.
+It enforces a character limit on your GraphQL queries.

 The limit is not applied to the whole HTTP body - multipart form data/file upload will still work.